junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 With that, he narrows his eyes and throws the question back, "What about you?
 No 'post-Darkness-entanglement-and-soul-bomb' syndrome?"

 His fingers did an air quote and Dean finds his eyes automatically get distracted and dropped on his fingers, flickering with amusement.
-He answers with a shrug and a small grin, "No, nothing, I feel peachy."
+He answers with a shrug and a small grin, "Nope, nothing, all peachy."

 "Great!
 Uh, that is, great!"
 Sam cuts in quickly, looking at the watch on his wrist in a very deliberate motion.
 "Well, it's late, and it's been a hell of a day.
 Think I'll hit bed now."

-Dean hums an acknowledgement, takes another drink slowly, and asks thoughtfully, "Do you think, when the sun was gone and then re-appeared, the time should be reset?
+Dean hums an acknowledgement, takes another drink slowly, and asks thoughtfully, "Do you think, with the sun gone and back, the time should be reset?
 Like, it's a new day or something?
-Hell, it's probably a whole new era when future historians look back."
+Hell, it's probably a whole new era when future historians look back.
+We got a BC/AD split two thousand years ago, about time for another one.
+What should we call it?
+BD/AG, Before-Darkness and After-God era?"

 Sam lets out a short laugh, "Wow, Aristotle, I'll leave you to think about that."
 He stands up and pats his brother on the shoulder briefly, nods at Cass on his way out, and then disappears outside of the kitchen door.